-Earlier this month, Microsoft has released the new version of its Edge browser, based on the Chromium project.
+Microsoft has replaced its previous IE and Edge browsers with a new version of the Edge browser, based on the Chromium project.
 The new browser works on Windows 10, Windows 8.x, and Windows 7, as well as macOS, iOS, and Android.
 If your application display web content, you can use the new Edge browser as the rendering engine.
-This is made possible through the Microsoft Edge WebView2 control, currently in developer preview.
+This is made possible through the Microsoft Edge WebView2 control.
 In this series, I will show how you can do this in a C++ Windows desktop application.

 From this series you will learn:

 - how to add the WebView2 control to your C++ desktop applications

 - navigate to pages with customer headers or content

 - handle browsing events

 - use the asynchronous programming model of Edge

 Why Microsoft Edge

 Microsoft has deprecated its Internet Explorer browser and replaced it as default browser on Windows 10 with Edge.
 Although Internet Explorer is still available in order to maintain compatibility with older websites and intranet sites that require ActiveX and other Microsoft legacy web technologies, it is no longer developed.
 All efforts are focused on Edge, and the new version of Microsoft Edge is based on the Chromium project.

 If you are working on existing Windows native applications that display web content or want to create new ones, you should no longer rely on Microsoft ActiveX web browser control.
 Using Edge and the WebView2 control is a natural choice because: